 However, as the VP of Schneider Electric’s awarded EcoXpert Partner Program, he also knows the realities, challenges and evolutions from an IT (information technology) and OT (operational technology) perspective.
 Full disclaimer: although we work with Schneider Electric, the book and interview with the author below are not related with this collaboration.

 IoT and the (rapidly closing) window of opportunity to take the lead

-The EcoXpert partner program, among others, helps and supports companies that have system integration companies to cross the chasm and benefit from new technologies to offer additional services and new revenues to their customers who increasingly seek smart solutions.
+The EcoXpert channel partner program, among others, helps and supports companies that have system integration companies to cross the chasm and benefit from new technologies to offer additional services and new revenues to their customers who increasingly seek smart solutions.

-Think about electrical contractors, critical energy experts, building management engineers and data center experts who see that the technologies are evolving and need to evolve in order to differentiate themselves in order to be more profitable and grow.
+Think about electrical contractors, critical power experts, building management engineers and data center experts who see that the technologies are evolving and need to evolve in order to differentiate themselves in order to be more profitable and grow.

 In other words: these are the types of companies where worlds of skillsets have collided in the past (e.g. from mechanical to electrical) and collide and increasingly converge in practice again – and where the real business opportunities of IoT grow exponentially.